 While this is the hottest time of the year and the Songkran water fun seems the perfect way to cool off, remember that Thailand is still a relatively conservative kingdom.
-Women should be wary of wearing tight clothes or ones that are light in colour and/or made of thin fabric.
-When wet, such garments can become quite revealing.
+Women should avoid wearing bikini tops or revealing clothing.
 It’s not a bad idea to wear a swim suit under your normal clothes to ensure that you don’t show more than you planned.

 - Prepare for a pasting

 It’s not just water being thrown for fun at Songkran, its increasingly common for revellers to be smeared with chalk powder called din sor pong which can act as a sun-block.
 If you want to join in with the smearing, avoid people’s eyes and make sure that you have permission first, especially if you’re celebrating Songkran with strangers and children.
 Overenthusiastic powder pasters have faced assault chargers in the past.